Domaine Huet: Winemaking

 Domaine Huet produces wines in a range of styles, including pétillant, sec, demi-sec, and moelleux.
 Domaine Huet is considered the most celebrated wine producer from the Loire Valley, and is the only one to have headlined a Christie's auction.

 Recent history

-Upon the death of Gaston Huet in 2002, the company was partially sold to cover the French death tax.
-Anthony Hwang, an American millionaire who also owns Hungary's Domaine Királyudvar, purchased part of the domaine in 2003.
+Upon the death of Gaston Huet in 2002, the company was sold to cover the French death tax.
+The Hwang family, who also own Hungary's Királyudvar Winery, purchased the domaine in 2003.
 Noël Pinguet, son-in-law of Gaston Huet, stayed on as winemaker until February, 2012.

 Wine criticism

 In 2005 Decanter Magazine created a list of their 100 Greatest Wines ever made.
 A 1947 S.A.
 Huet was ranked #6 on this listing—the second-highest ranking for any white wine behind only the 1921 vintage of Chateau d'Yquem.